-There are two German budget airlines, Germanwings and Airberlin.
+Check out this German budget airline, Germanwings.
 You can also easily get to Berlin by train although it can be more expensive.
 The best and cheapest way to get to Berlin (when you’re already in Germany or Europe) is a ride-share.

 Best insiders tip for travel to Berlin

 It’s hard to find a “real” insider tip in Berlin, but one thing you shouldn’t miss is the Open Air Karaoke Sundays in Mauerpark and the abandoned amusement park Spreepark.